Onesso/Rent-Right-ui/README.md

 we are going to make a post request to the server to clear the cookie

 and also clear the localstorage

+# Using context;  (useContext/createContext)

+we are creating a context that will be getting the user information from the localstorage and providing it to different routes.

+in the AuthContext we are exporting two context namely; AuthContext and AuthContextProvider ; this names are case sensitive and they should be used as they are.

+To enable routes to be provided, we are wrapping the entire App with <AuthContextProvider>

+therefore inside main.js wrap the <App />

+At this point when we login we are directed to the homepage and when we reload the homepage we get the user informoation i.e. console.log(currentUser);